 Press and hold the FILTER button for more than five seconds to replace the filter mechanically.
-See page 51 for details.

-- •The filter cannot be rewound. - •When the filter is replaced, the total accumulated time of the filter use is automatically set to 0.
+- •The filter cannot be rewound. - When the filter is replaced, the total accumulated time of the filter use is automatically set to 0.

 IMAGE ADJ. button